 *Close control means either on a fixed lead, walking to heel or must have reliable recall.
 If your dog can lie down or return to you immediately on command, your dog would be considered under close control

 Two dog waste bins are provided near the Knutsford Entrance and one near the Dog Wood Entrance.
 Alternatively, please help us by taking your dog waste bags away with you to dispose of responsibly elsewhere.

 A maximum of 4 dogs per person are permitted in the Park to ensure they can be kept under appropriate levels of control at all times.

 - Do not allow your dogs in the water.

-- Dogs should not be allowed to access the Meres, or any Tatton Waters, for Conservation and Health & Safety reasons.
-Blue-green algae is present and a toxic bloom can occur at any time.
+Dogs should not be encouraged to bathe or paddle in the Meres, or any Tatton Park waters, for conservation and health and safety reasons.
+Blue-green algae is present and toxic blooms, which can be harmful to your pet, can occur at any time.

 Assistance dogs only are allowed in the Gardens, Play Area, Mansion, Old Hall, shops and restaurants.